Watch Me Grow, Years 1 to 5

 1. Displays a wider range of emotions — being cooperative sometimes and at other times very demanding.

-2. Shows her independence by talking back to you.
-Try not to give a lot of attention to this, other than possibly a brief time out.
-Instead, praise her when she asks for things nicely.
+2. Shows independence by talking back to you.
+Try not to give a lot of attention to this.
+Instead, praise him when he asks for things nicely.

 3. Becomes more curious about certain interests.
 For example, if your child loves animals, visit a zoo, an animal shelter or your local park to observe birds and squirrels!